Table of contents

 Stay cool in the garden.

-Don’t allow your dog to be outside in the sunshine for long periods.
-If he does like to be in the garden or yard, offer him plenty of cool fresh water, with added ice cubes to keep him cool for longer, and make sure he has plenty of shade.
+Don’t allow your dog to be in the sunshine for long periods.
+If he likes to be in the garden or yard, offer him plenty of cool fresh water, with added ice cubes to keep him cool for longer and ensure he has plenty of shade.
 A dog kennel or wooden house can trap the heat, making it even more uncomfortable for him.
-Have some fun with a sprinkler attached to your garden hose, or fill a kiddie’s plastic paddling pool with cool water.
+Have fun with a sprinkler attached to your garden hose, or fill a kiddie’s plastic paddling pool with cool water.

 A fresh supply of cool drinking water

 Always ensure your dog has access to cool drinking water when at home, as he isn’t able to cool down his body as you can, making him more susceptible to heatstroke.
 Take a thermos flask filled with cool water and ice cubes if you go for a walk, and remember to take along a lightweight bowl for your dog to drink from too.
 Staying hydrated and cool is very important in hot weather for both dogs and humans.

 A visit to the beach

-All dogs love to run along the sand and into the surf, but always ensure you have adequate shade plus plenty of clean fresh water.
-If he likes to swim in the sea, remember to wash off the salty sea water as soon as you can.
-Remember too that not all dogs are capable swimmers, and they too can drown in deep water.
+All dogs love to run along the sand and into the surf, but always ensure you have adequate shade plus plenty of clean, fresh water.
+If he likes to swim in the sea, remember to wash off the salty sea water as soon as possible.
+Remember that not all dogs are capable swimmers and can drown in deep water.

 Keep cool with frozen dog treats.